About

 Artist Bio

-Born in Russia, based in Berlin, Kristina is a civil engineer turned artist.
+Based in Berlin, Kristina is a civil engineer turned artist.
 Her unique practice uses FEM (finite element method) simulations as the foundation for her compositions.
 These simulations—typically used to analyze structural integrity—become the raw material for poetic transformation.

 Using oil and acrylic, she reveals hidden tensions, balances, and flows within materials and spaces.
 Her work bridges logic and emotion, creating a language where science and spirit meet.